312-50V10 · Question #672

 A rootkit is specifically designed to hide OS-level artifacts such as processes, files, and registry entries, and often includes keylogging capability.

-- A. A Trojan disguises itself as legitimate software to gain execution but does not inherently provide OS-level hiding of processes, files, or registry entries.
+A Trojan disguises itself as legitimate software to gain execution but does not inherently provide OS-level hiding of processes, files, or registry entries.

-- C. A DoS tool is used to flood or crash systems and services, not to conceal attacker artifacts on a host.
+A DoS tool is used to flood or crash systems and services, not to conceal attacker artifacts on a host.

-- D. A scanner is a reconnaissance tool used to discover hosts, ports, or vulnerabilities, not to hide activity on a compromised system.
+A scanner is a reconnaissance tool used to discover hosts, ports, or vulnerabilities, not to hide activity on a compromised system.

-- E. A backdoor provides covert re-entry to a system but does not inherently hide processes, files, or registry keys the way a rootkit does.
+A backdoor provides covert re-entry to a system but does not inherently hide processes, files, or registry keys the way a rootkit does.

-Concept tested.
-Rootkit capabilities - process and artifact hiding
+Concept tested: Rootkit capabilities - process and artifact hiding

-Reference. https://learn.microsoft.com/en-us/microsoft-365/security/intelligence/rootkits-malware
+Source: https://learn.microsoft.com/en-us/microsoft-365/security/intelligence/rootkits-malware

 Community Discussion